Gulf Forum Seminar Options

 Hedwin is an Indonesian dentist with postgraduate study in Oral Medicine.
 He was born again in 2007, and since then has been involved in local and national student ministry through IFES and CMDF Indonesia.
 He is married to Ruth, a cardiologist, and they have two sons.
 In October 2016, he was appointed as an AEO for ICMDA's South East Asia student and junior graduate ministry; this was expanded to cover the Oceania region in 2020 and the East Asia region in 2022.
 His areas of interest are in the field of dentistry for people with HIV (including promoting equality of dental treatment access), anti-human trafficking, medical missions networking, advocacy and politics.

-Faith Conversations with Patients - Gabor Gyori & Lucy Maasarani
+Conversations with Patients - Lucy Maasarani

 Ehab studied Medicine in Cairo University, and later his Masters & Doctorate from the National Liver Institute, specialising in Internal Medicine and Hepatology.
 He is the head of internal medicine, ICU and the endoscopy unit of Harpur Memorial Hospital, Egypt, a Christian Hospital established 110 years ago.
 He is married to Nevein and they have two children.